global-121/121-platform/interfaces/README.md

 ### Specific requirements
 Every interface or app will have their own requirements defined in their README file.

+### Development tools
+- [Prettier](https://prettier.io) is used to keep code-styling consistent and changes to the codebase minimal.

 ### Backend / API
 Every interface or app will refer to their specific services of APIs.